janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 Phase 2: Prepare

 Data Source Identification
 The analysis utilizes Cyclistic’s historical trip data covering a 12-month period (May 2025 – April 2026).
-The data consists of 12 compressed CSV files publicly available and downloaded from the [official corporate server](https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data has been made available by Motivate International Inc. under a specific public license.
+The data consists of 12 compressed CSV files publicly available and downloaded from the [official corporate server](https://divvy-tripdata.s3.amazonaws.com/index.html).The data has been made available by Motivate International Inc. under a specific public license.

 Data Credibility Evaluation (ROCCC Quality Framework)
 Reliable: ✅ Official data directly captured by the actual operator of the Chicago bike-share system.